blaenk/site/input/notes/java.markdown

 }
 ```

+Note that it's important to check that the stream isn't `null` before attempting to invoke the `close` method---in case the exception was thrown before the object was instantiated---in order to avoid a null pointer exception.

 JDK 7 introduced _try-with-resources_ which allows initializing a resource within a `try` statement that should be automatically closed if the body ends, whether it threw or not.
 This can only be used on those resources that implement the `AutoCloseable` interface which defines a `close` method.
 This allows `catch` clauses to be used for more meaningful reasons.

 Multiple resources can be defined within the same `try` statement by separating their declarations with semicolons.